What is the Authority’s policy on hydropower?

 Fishing interests are sometimes thought to be hostile to hydropower schemes and with early discussion involvement this need not necessarily be the case.
 For instance, it is understood that The South West Rivers Association and its constituent river groups have supported more hydro schemes than they have opposed.

 There are a number of local Exmoor river bodies that have considerable knowledge of an individual river and may help to ensure that you are in possession of as much information as possible before you consider spending time and fees working up a proposal.
+Such associations exist for example on the Exe, Barle, Lyn and Taw.

 We are planning a community hydro scheme: what do we need to think about?